Global Convergence Rate of Deep Equilibrium Models with General Activations: Introduction

-However, it remains unknown whether the above results can be directly applied to DEQs.
-Due to the implicit weight-sharing, the initial random weights and features are dependent, which causes the standard concentration approaches in the existing research literature fail in DEQs.
-Recently, \cite{Ling2022GlobalCO} investigated the training dynamics of over-parameterized DEQs with ReLU activation.
-More specifically, they proposed a novel probabilistic framework to overcome the challenge arising from the weight-sharing and the infinite depth.
-By supposing a condition on the initial equilibrium point, they proved that the gradient descent converges to a globally optimal solution at a linear convergence rate for the quadratic loss function.
-To achieve this target, they developed a lower bound on the least eigenvalue of the Gram matrix for the DEQs with ReLU activation.
-One interesting open question is whether the gradient descent algorithm still converge at a linear rate for DEQs with non-linear activation functions?
-In this paper, we show that this fact still holds for DEQs with a general activation function which has bounded first and second derivatives.
-Many popular activation functions such as $1/(1+e^{-x}), \mbox{erf}(x), x/\sqrt{1+x^2},\sin(x),\tanh(x)$ satisfy the boundedness requirements.
-In general, the new activation function does not have homogeneous property as ReLU, hence a novel population Gram matrix is designed for DEQs with general activations, and a new form of dual activation with Hermite polynomial expansion is developed in our work.
+However, it remains unclear whether these results directly extend to DEQs.
+The implicit weight-sharing in DEQs introduces a dependence between initial random weights and features, making standard concentration methods ineffective in this context.
+Recently, \cite{Ling2022GlobalCO} examined the training dynamics of over-parameterized DEQs with ReLU activation.
+They introduced a novel probabilistic framework to address the challenges posed by weight-sharing and infinite depth.
+By imposing a condition on the initial equilibrium point, they showed that gradient descent converges to a globally optimal solution with linear convergence for the quadratic loss function.
+To achieve this, they developed a lower bound on the smallest eigenvalue of the Gram matrix for DEQs with ReLU activation.
+An interesting open question, however, is whether gradient descent will still converge at a linear rate for DEQs with activation functions other than ReLU.

+It is crucial to explore alternative activation functions in DEQs because ReLU can lead to issues like dead neurons, gradient saturation, and instability in fixed-point iterations.
+Functions such as GELU, Swish, and tanh provide smoother gradients, better gradient flow, and more expressive non-linearities, which contribute to improved stability, faster convergence, and enhanced generalization.
+These alternatives address the limitations of ReLU, potentially improving model performance and making DEQs more effective at capturing complex patterns, especially in tasks that demand stable and efficient training.

+In this paper, we demonstrate that the results obtained for DEQs with ReLU also hold for DEQs with general activation functions, provided they have bounded first and second derivatives.
+Many widely-used activation functions, such as $\max(x,0), 1/(1+e^{-x}), \mbox{erf}(x), x/\sqrt{1+x^2},\sin(x),\tanh(x)$, satisfy these boundedness conditions.
+Since these new activation functions do not possess the homogeneous property of ReLU, we propose a novel population Gram matrix for DEQs with general activations and introduce a new form of dual activation, incorporating Hermite polynomial expansion, to address these challenges.